ryanKrumbholz/admitted-fyi/README.md

 Admitted.fyi is a dynamic US graduate application database and tracking tool that leverages the power of crowd-sourced information to help prospective students navigate the admissions process.
 With Admitted.fyi, users can access a wealth of admissions results to gain insights into application trends, acceptance rates, and more, making the graduate application journey more transparent and informed.

 ## Installation Instructions
 To get Admitted.fyi up and running in your local environment, follow these steps.
-This project is built with Next.js and uses pnpm for package management, with a database powered by PlanetScale.
+This project is built with Next.js and uses pnpm for package management, with a database powered by a mySQL database.

 ### Prerequisites
 - Node.js (version 18 or higher)